rafasdc/cas-template-app/packages/sso-react/README.md

 ### Example

-A example of usage, using a NextJS to redirect the user to the login page when the session has expired.
+A example of usage, using a NextJS router to redirect the user to the login page when the session has expired, and a session refresher to refresh the session when the user interacts with the page.

 ```tsx
 import { useRouter } from "next/router";